What Travelers Need to Know About the Western Snowy Plover

-During the March-September timeframe, portions of some of the Central California Coast beaches close to help preserve the nesting ground for this threatened bird.
+From March to September, portions of some of the Central California Coast beaches close to help preserve the nesting ground for this threatened bird.
 You’ll see a balance between conservation and public recreation so that both people and snowy plovers can exist together.

-“There is still a myriad of wildlife to see even during periods of restricted access to the coast,” said John Deacon, local birding expert.
+“There is still a myriad of wildlife to see even during periods of restricted access to the coast,” said John Deacon, a local birding expert.
 “Black Bellied Plovers, a long-distance migrant can be found just about anywhere along the coast in late fall, winter and early spring.
 Raccoons are occupants of adjacent estuaries and can be predators of nearby Western Snowy Plover nests.
 Other birds that may be found near Western Snowy Plover nests are Green Herons, American Bitterns and Least Terns.
 Interestingly, the Least Tern is listed as a Federally Endangered species and also nests on the sand in the same habitat and fashion as the Western Snowy Plover.”

 According to the Audubon website, there are many key things humans can do to help save the Western Snowy Plover.
 “Allowing these small birds to remain in their breeding area, undisturbed, throughout the breeding season is most important.
 People should be able to recreate on the beaches and there should be room for plovers to nest too.”